KaiYan289/TAILO/readme.md

 wandb.login(key=XXXXXXX)
 wandb.init(entity=XXXXXXX, project= ...
 ```
 change XXXXXXX to your key and username for wandb.
 See wandb official website https://docs.wandb.ai/ for this.
-We use XXXXXXX for anonimity.

 5. run the code to reproduce results; see the next section for command.